nrk/lamestnews/README.md

 ## License

-The code for Lamest News is distributed under the terms of the MIT license (see LICENSE).
+The code for Lamest News is distributed under the terms of the [MIT license](LICENSE).
 Parts taken from the original Lamer News code base remain licensed under the BSD license.